 High quality recreation opportunities are valued locally, statewide, and nationally by the public.
 The SFO expects the demand for camping, launching boats and the associated recreation activities on public lands to continue increasing.
-As visitation increases, so does the maintenance and operating costs associated with the facilities in this business plan.
-Implementing the fee proposal would improve the quality of the visitor experience by supporting more campground and boat ramp amenities, increasing recreation staff presence, and improving overall visitor experiences and satisfaction.
+As visitation increases, so does the maintenance and operating costs associated with the facilities in this

-Implementing the proposed fees would give the SFO more flexibility in relation to funding for maintenance and operating costs associated with fee sites and avoid sole dependence on appropriated funding.
-If the proposed fee increases were adopted, current services would continue.
-New projects identified in the Expenditures and Planned Future Projects section could be implemented as needed.
-Site infrastructure, cleanliness, and visitor services and information would also benefit.
-All these combined would improve the overall visitor experience.
+Implementing the business plan will give the SFO more flexibility in relation to funding for maintenance and operating costs associated with fee sites and avoid sole dependence on appropriated funding.
+New projects identified in the Expenditures and Planned Future Projects section will be implemented as needed.
+Site infrastructure, cleanliness, and visitor services and information will also benefit.
+All of these combined, will improve the overall visitor experience.